 ‘The self-portrait most intrigues me; not only are the deepest feelings and emotions of the artist visible, but also how they stand in society.
-It shows who we are in current times.’
+Looking at ourselves is seeing others and the world around us.’

 Since graduating in 1997, she has concentrated on the self-portrait as a vehicle for exploring the nature of existence.
 She has taken a picture of herself every day with an analog compact camera at arm’s length since October of 2003.
 This continuous stream of self-portraits, ‘LS diaries’, records her existence in one frame every day.
 Each month, the film roll is developed in the lab.
 The prints are stored on a CD, subtly edited on the computer, and titled with the date they are made (year, month and day).